albertodev01/fraction/README.md

   - 5/8 = 1/2 + 1/8 (where "1/2 + 1/8" is the egyptian fraction)

 Basically, egyptian fractions are a sum of fractions in the form 1/x that represent a proper or an improper fraction.
-Here's how you can work with them:
+Here's how they can be computed:

 ```dart
 final egyptianObject = EgyptianFraction(